jorgeemejia/ACM-CSUF-Discord-Bot/README.md

 # ACM-CSUF-Discord-Bot

 # Welcome!
 This is the GitHub for ACM-CSUF's Discord Bot.
-(Mission Statement Here)

 # Features
 ## There are 2 main features we would like for this bot to have.